Stiivi/brewery/doc/node_reference.rst

    * - types
      - List of field types to be coalesced (if no fields given)
    * - empty_values
-     - dictionary of type -> value pairs to be set when field is considered empty (null) - not yet used
+     - dictionary of type -> value pairs to be set when field is considered empty (null)

 .. _FieldMapNode: